CoreyPoff/react-one/README.md

 # react-one
-My first React app, using Babel and Webpack.
+My first React app.
+The build process uses Babel and Webpack.

+Don't worry, there's more to come.